 Amma was born into a fishing family who often struggled to make ends meet.
 At the age of 9, when her mother became sick, Amma was forced to withdraw from school to help parents and 7 siblings with various tasks around the house.
 One of the young girl’s main tasks was to gather food for her family and it was on these journeys to collect food that she was subjected to intense poverty and sickness amongst her fellow citizens.

 Amma was so affected by these sights that she began doing everything in her power to help every individual she saw in need, which drew the stern punishment of her family.
 Not only was the family struggling to make ends meet, but cultural norms in India traditionally prohibited such behavior.
 This, however, still couldn’t stop her continuous efforts to help the impoverished and ill.
-It is said that the young girl would give away her own food and clothing to neighbors who were in greater need, while also refusing her parent’s attempts to arrange a marriage for her.
+It is said that the young girl would give away her food and clothing to neighbors in greater need, while also refusing her parent’s attempts to arrange a marriage for her.

 As the young girl’s work continued and her reputation grew, people from various parts of India began flocking to her tiny home in Kerala hoping to receive a blessing from the appropriately dubbed Hugging Saint.
 It was in 1981, at the age of 28, that Amma and a number of spiritual followers, who were residing at her parents house, founded a international nonprofit organization called Mata Amritanandamayi Math (MAM), which focuses on spiritual and humanitarian activities.
 The success of the organization continued to fortify Amma’s reputation as a worldly spiritual leader.